 First night at Hotel in Loreto; Last night at Hotel in La Paz

-Our flexible itineraries are designed to change with weather, tides, animals' habits, and kayakers' skill levels
+Our itineraries are flexible to change with weather conditions, tides, animals' habits, and kayakers' skill levels

-Explore remote coves of Archipelago Natural Protected Area and coastline
+A morning of exploring remote coves of the Natural Protected Area and coastline

 Sessions with naturalist